 Fundraising for relief efforts

 When disaster strikes, broadcasters often step in to help collect money for relief and recovery efforts.
-With such large networks of listeners and donors, of whom many want to help affected victims, nonpublic broadcasters have a compassionate base ready to give.
+With such large networks of listeners and donors, of whom many want to help affected victims, public and faith-based broadcasters have a compassionate base ready to give.
 Yet such fundraising drives – started with little notice and conducted amid ongoing emergencies – can be complicated affairs.
 This is the current reality as the United States and Atlantic island nations deal with overwhelmingly destructive hurricanes, and Mexico with a devastating earthquake.
 However, there are some strategies broadcasters can use to ensure disaster fundraising is successful.

 Give donors information and options